 A valid inflation clause must contain at least three points:

-- thedate of the increase – the rent is always increased on a certain date and no more than once a year.
-Increases cannot be made more frequently.
-How the parties set the date is entirely up to them; it can typically be the anniversary of the contract or, for example, 1 September or 1 January.
-However, it is good to know that in January you will not know the current inflation calculation by the Czech Statistical Office.
-The latter usually provides it during March.
+- the date of the price increase – the rent of the apartment is always increased on a certain date and at most once a year.
+It cannot be increased more frequently (this rule does not apply to non-residential rents).
+The way the parties set the date is entirely up to them, it can typically be the anniversary of the contract or, for example, 1 September or 1 January.

-- the increase process – it doesn’t have to be anything complicated.
-Very often the increase occurs automatically, simply by anchoring the inflation clause.
-However, it is possible to negotiate a process whereby, for example, the property owner must call for an increase in rent.
+- the process of increase – it does not have to be anything complicated.
+Very often, the increase comes automatically, simply by anchoring an inflation clause.
+However, a process can be negotiated whereby, for example, the property owner must call for an increase in rent.
 But then it is advisable to regulate whether this is done in writing or in some other form and by what time the actual increase follows.
 The application of an inflation clause may also be conditional on a certain larger increase in inflation (for example, a half percentage point increase in inflation will not add anything, but a 2% increase will reflect inflation in the rent).

-- aspecific inflation indicator – the inflation clause should not be vague but should refer to a very specific index, for example the consumer price index published by the Czech Statistical Office or Eurostat.
+- a specific inflation indicator – the inflation clause should not be vague but should refer to a very specific index, for example the consumer price index published by the Czech Statistical Office or Eurostat.
 The specific inflation rate can be determined in several ways and each party to the contract could choose a different methodology.
-Therefore, vagueness or imprecision of the clause will render it invalid.
+Therefore, vagueness or inaccuracy of the clause will render it invalid.

 For example, once the three requirements mentioned above have been met, it may take the following form: